MtnDewIt/Shader-Debug-Files/README.md

 The main issue with this shader as a whole has to do with one of the dependencies of the shader, and how it uses certain macros.

-Looking at the disassembled data from MS23 / ElDewrito, it appears to ignore the  ```POSTPROCESS_USE_CUSTOM_VERTEX_SHADER``` macro defined in [final_composite_base.hlsl](https://github.com/Beatthezombie/HaloShaderGenerator/blob/master/halo_online_shaders/final_composite_base.hlsl), where as every other shader which makes use of the same dependencies will make use of that macro.
+Looking at the disassembled data from MS23 / ElDewrito, it appears to ignore the  ```POSTPROCESS_USE_CUSTOM_VERTEX_SHADER``` macro defined in [final_composite_base.hlsl](https://github.com/Beatthezombie/HaloShaderGenerator/blob/master/halo_online_shaders/final_composite_base.hlsl), whereas every other shader which makes use of the same dependencies will make use of that macro.

 The fix for this is to add some extra ```#ifdef``` functions to tell the shader to ignore the ```POSTPROCESS_USE_CUSTOM_VERTEX_SHADER``` macro when it is compiling any screenshot combine shader.